jcmeunier77/House_3D_API/README.md

   - 'Locate building on map' : opens folium .html map in new window
   - 'View 3D reconstruction' : opens the open3D object in a separate object

-### 6. Wrapping up things
+#### 6. Wrapping up things
 - [x] Linking the .html interface with the API with some javascript code
   - by clicking on the interface buttons the interface communicates with the API for lauching the desired commands
 - [x] Linking each blocks of the project and ensuring an efficient communication between them

-### Project structure and process flow
+### b.
+Project structure and process flow

 to incorporate : flowshart with process flow

-### Projet output
+### c.
+Projet output
 #### Screenshot of the .html interface

 #### Screenshot of the folium map

 #### Screenshot of the 3D reconstruction

-### Pending
+### d.
+Pending

-- [] To host the data on an online server.
+- [x] To host the data on an online server.
-- [] To develop web application allowing client to type in any address in Belgium to view 3D houses.
+- [x] To develop web application allowing client to type in any address in Belgium to view 3D houses.
-- [] To obtain latest LIDAR images so that new houses after 2014 can be rendered.
+- [x] To obtain latest LIDAR images so that new houses after 2014 can be rendered.
-- [] To incorporate cadastral plan of each property in the 3D rendering so that only the requested house is rendered.
+- [x] To incorporate cadastral plan of each property in the 3D rendering so that only the requested house is rendered.
-- [] To explore other 3D plotting libraries
+- [x] To explore other 3D plotting libraries